Skip to main content

 • most positions in Government corporations and the Government Publishing Office

 Among those individuals specifically excluded from coverage are those in positions in the Government Accountability Office and various intelligence agencies.
-FBI employees have the right to file an IRA appeal after they have followed the internal procedures at 28 C.F.R.
-Part 27.

 In the case of an otherwise appealable action, please see the separate MSPB publication Appellant Questions and Answers for more information on who may generally file direct appeals to MSPB.